exploring deep learning approaches with f-mnist

 png

-This augmentation helps the model become invariant to image orientation and size.
+this should make the model roughly invariant to image orientation and size.

-We prepare the datasets for batch processing and identify the available device (CPU/GPU).
+set up the datasets for batch processing and pick whatever device is around (CPU/GPU).

 train_dataloader = DataLoader(